ecerulm/python-hidapi-logitech-g600/README.md

 ```

 You need to run as sudo, you can't send HID feature reports without root access in macOS at least.

+You may need to run the script multiple times to get the mouse to accept the new profile.